 Working together: a new Cultural Education Partnership for Waltham Forest for Borough of Culture 19 and beyond

-Using London Borough of Culture 2019 as a catalyst, Waltham Forest has been awarded funding from A New Direction to create a model of high-quality and innovative arts provision at the heart of young people’s learning, bringing together education and arts organisations in a new sustainable partnership.
+Using London Borough of Culture 2019 as a catalyst, Waltham Forest has been awarded funding from to create a model of high-quality and innovative arts provision at the heart of young people’s learning, bringing together education and arts organisations in a new sustainable partnership.
 Initially this will link with Borough of Culture 19 programmes with a range of workshops, resources and network and CPD events.
 For this we would like to establish a Cultural Education Partnership lead in every Waltham Forest Education setting.
 The CEP lead will be the main staff contact point within each school/college to advocate and disseminate the partnership programmes.

 The Education Programme will maximise opportunities for children and young people to be excited and inspired by arts and culture, and to develop confidence as co-creators.

 We will also be encouraging and empowering teachers and those working with young people to develop and contribute their own creative responses to the year’s events through a regular programme of artist-led training.
-These will be able to be uploaded as part of the Borough of Culture programme.
+These events can be uploaded as part of the Borough of Culture programme.
 There will be a sustained legacy beyond 2019 to interpret and engage with the borough’s cultural heritage through this training network and with online and hands-on resources.
-The educators programme for LBoC will start formally in January and the workshop programme will start in April with Atomic 50.
-If you are a Waltham Forest educator and would like more information about the Borough of Culture education programme and would like to get involved in the new Cultural Education Partnership as CEP Lead for your school please subscribe here.
+The educators programme for LBoC19 will start formally in January and the workshop programme will start in April with Atomic 50.

+There will be further information and training on funding and fundraising through the Cultural Education Partnership CPD programme.
+So if you are a Waltham Forest educator and would like more information about the Borough of Culture education programme and would like to get involved in the new Cultural Education Partnership as CEP Lead for your school